Authorization to Use Ionizing Radiation

-Currently, CSUN holds a Broad Scope Authorization license (#0319-19) issued by the State of California, Department of Health Services (DOHS).
+Currently, CSUN holds a Broad Scope Authorization license (#0319-19) issued by the State of California, Department of Public Health (CDPH).
 Copies are available for inspection at the CSUN Environmental Health & Safety Department, Corporation Yard room 218, Northridge, California.
 This license describes the possession limits for each radioisotope, the locations for use, and provides for internal campus authorization procedures.

 The Radiation Safety Officer must approve any requests for amendments to the campus radioactive materials license, subject to Radiation Safety Committee review.